m2c2-project/m2c2kit/website/docs/reference/api-physics/classes/Physics.md

 **`Remarks`**

-This must be called early in the game's initialize() method.
+The constructor must be called early in the game's `initialize()` method because it adds properties to the `Entity` class for physics functionality.
+These properties will not be available to entities before the physics plugin is created.

 **`Example`**